br3ndonland/br3ndonland.github.io-jekyll/docs/pages/methods.md

 ### Header anchors

 GitHub provides header anchor links, so that Markdown headers viewed on GitHub each have unique links.
-When viewing this site on GitHub pages, the headers do not automatically have anchors.
+When viewing this site on GitHub pages, the header links do exist (so you can type the link into the URL manually), but the headers themselves do not have hyperlinks.

 ### Jekyll plugins and themes